 All students need a camera that has a manual mode and will allow you to adjust ISO, shutter speed, and aperture.

 This textbook-model course offers students a dynamic learning environment due to the collaborative nature of the materials.
-Each run will consist of one instructor (Rachel Nielsen, Marissa Gifford, or Lacey Meyers) although the course PDF and videos will draw upon examples from all three (as well as several other instructors) to illustrate specific points.
+Each run will consist of one instructor (Rachel Nielsen, Marissa Gifford, Lacey Meyers, or Meg Loeks) although the course PDF and videos will draw upon examples from all three (as well as several other instructors) to illustrate specific points.

 • 4 Weekly Printable Lesson Downloads with Assignments (outlined in syllabus)